Consider strategies to improve job satisfaction

 More job satisfaction can mean less stress

-Whether your work is a job, a career or a calling, you can take steps to restore meaning to your job.
+Whether your work is a job, a career or a calling, you can take steps to restore its meaning.
 Make the best of difficult work situations by maintaining a positive attitude.
 Be creative as you think of ways to change your circumstances — or how you view your circumstances.
 Doing so can help you manage your stress and experience the rewards of your profession.

 See more In-depth